acanalis/acanalis.github.io/content/en/post/concepts-of-hugo.md

 {‎{< youtube w7Ft2ymGmfc >}‎}
 ```

-This call produces the typical
-embedded code for Youtube videos:
+This produces the typical embedded code for Youtube videos:

 ```html
 <p>Before we start, see this video:</p>